History of Suresnes: Bourgeois and aristocrats in Suresnes

 The first perfumer to settle in Suresnes was Jean-Louis Fargeon, who supplied Queen Marie Antoinette.
 His property was located near where the Coty company established its factory in the early 20th century.
 After the Revolution, the Fargeon perfumery (on rue du Roule) was bought by Jean-Baptiste Gellé, supplier to the Duchess of Berry.
 Among the personalities associated with Suresnes at the time were Antoine François Fremin, a lawyer at Parliament and director of the Saint-Louis glassworks, and Jean-Rodolphe Perronet, a Suresnes-born engineer who designed the Neuilly bridge and founded the École nationale des ponts et chaussées.
 In 1858, a street was dedicated to him.
 A statue of him was even erected, the oldest in Suresnes, but it has not been preserved; it was a plaster model of another statue of the engineer on the Île de Puteaux.
 Around 1786, “bourgeois de Suresnes” appeared in the catholicity books, and several personalities called themselves “bourgeois de Suresnes.”

 Unlike the bourgeoisie, who were able to maintain relations with the inhabitants of Suresnes, the aristocracy, whose residences were far away, were much more aloof.
-The archives preserve the memory of a trial between two powerful lords, the Duc de Gramont Antoine de Guiche and the Duc de Chaulnes Louis d'Albert d'Ailly, captain of the king's guard, over the delimitation of their properties.
+The archives preserve the memory of a trial between two powerful lords, the Duc de Gramont, Antoine de Guiche, and the Duc de Chaulnes, Louis d'Albert d'Ailly, captain of the king's guard, over the delimitation of their properties.
 Other aristocrats to own property in Suresnes include the Colbert family, the de Frileuse family, the Count of Middelbourg Baltazar de Gand, Camille de Grimaldi de Monaco, the Princess of Isenghien Pauline de Gand de Mérode de Montmorency and the son of Louis XV and the Demoiselle de Romans, Monseigneur de Bourbon.

 Large estates were built in Suresnes during the 18th century, such as the Château des Landes, surrounded by vineyards and located on the site of today's Parc des Landes, on the southern plateau along the hillsides.
 It was built by the aristocrat Lechat-Deslandes in 1781, the distortion of his name leading to the name Château Deslandes and then Château des Landes.
 He lived there until 1786.
 In the following century, it became the property of Count Philippe Panon Desbassyn de Richemont and his wife Eglé Mourgue.
 The château was destroyed in 1870.
-Also remaining from another fine residence of the period are two reservoirs collecting water from the calvary, now located at the corner of rue du Feucheret and rue Guillaume-Lenoir, near the Suresnes-Mont-Valérien station, covered by the terrace of property and used by the water company.
+Also remaining from another fine residence of the period are two reservoirs collecting water from the calvary, now located at the corner of rue du Feucheret and rue Guillaume-Lenoir, near the Suresnes-Mont-Valérien station, covered by the terrace of the property and used by the water company.
 Rue de Saint-Cloud, the Château de Bel-Air, was bought in 1788 by Étienne Clavière, future Minister of Finance, who entertained his political friends Jacques Pierre Brissot and Nicolas de Condorcet; he lived there until his arrest during the Revolution.